rust-lang/wg-async/rfc-drafts/stream.md

 // this would be nice.. but would lead to name resolution ambiguity for our combinators 😬 default impl<T: Iterator> PinIterator for T { .. }
 ```
 Pinning also applies to the design of AsyncRead/AsyncWrite, which currently uses Pin even through there is no clear plan to make them implemented with generator type syntax.
-The asyncification of a signature is current understood as pinned receiver + context arg + return poll.
+The asyncification of a signature is currently understood as pinned receiver + context arg + return poll.

 ### Yielding